 Sungold Tomato

 Super sweet.
-This early hybrid variety, bears fruit throughout the season.
-A vigorous, indeterminate plant produces 10-20 fruit clusters which are exceptionally sweet and bright tangerine coloured.
-Ideal for fresh market.
+This early hybrid variety bears fruit throughout the season ideal for fresh market.
+A vigorous, indeterminate plant that produces 9-10g fruit with 10-20 fruit per cluster, which are exceptionally sweet and a bright tangerine colour.
 High resistance to Fusarium Wilt and Tobacco Mosaic Virus.
 Matures in 55-60 days from transplants.
-Approx. 15 sds/pkg.
+Approx. 15 seeds/pkg.

 Indeterminate plants are tall, require staking and produce tomatoes over a longer period of time.
 Instead of having one large harvest at once, they bear over a period of months.
 These are perfect for home gardeners who want their harvest spread out, or greenhouse growers that want tall plants to best use their space.